denten-books/plain-text/2-device.md

-the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Firkiss, among many others.
-Calling for the institution of a new field, the editors of the 1959 inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has scarcely amounted to a systematic scholarly discipline [@kranzberg_at_1959]. "*Technology* is a word whose time has come," Langdon Winner would write in his influential volume on *Autonomous Technology* in 1978 [@winner_autonomous_1978, 4].
+the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Firkiss, among many similar volumes appearing in the period.
+Calling for the institution of a new field, the editors of the 1959 inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has scarcely amounted to a systematic scholarly discipline [@kranzberg_at_1959].
+"*Technology* is a word whose time has come," Langdon Winner would write in his influential volume on *Autonomous Technology* in 1978 [@winner_autonomous_1978, 4].

 ![Relative occurrence of the words "technology," "technique," and "machine" in the Google Books ngram corpus